-Periodontal disease is an inflammatory disease that affects the supporting structures of the teeth, including the gums and bone.
+Periodontal disease is an inflammatory disease (or a gum disease) that affects the supporting structures of the teeth, including the gums and bone.
 Risk factors include inadequate home-care techniques (brushing/ flossing), smoking, genetics, stress, age, diet, health history, and medications.
 When left untreated, periodontal disease (gum disease) can result in bone loss and loss of teeth.
 Studies have shown connections between periodontal disease and cardiovascular disease, arthritis, diabetes, cancer, Alzheimer’s disease, and adverse pregnancy outcomes.

 Periodontal disease is called a ‘silent disease’ because noticeable symptoms may not develop until the disease is in its more advanced stages.
 Symptoms include:

 - Changes in the way your teeth fit together when biting

 - Changes in the way removable appliances fit (dentures, partials)

 Periodontal disease, this gum disease, is diagnosed following a thorough exam, including a review of medical history, x-rays, and periodontal charting.
 During the review of x-rays, your dentist and hygienist are looking not only at the teeth but also the underlying bone structure, looking for signs of bone loss.
 Periodontal charting includes measurements of the gums as well as a visual examination determining if there is the mobility of any teeth, bleeding, or pus.